PhillRoyle/how-to-grapql-tutorial/README.md

 Grab the token and try the `createLink` mutation aghain, but before sending it, add a header `Authorization`: `Bearer <token>` and send.

 This time, it should be successful _and_, the link should be linked to the user who created it!

+---

+## 4. Voting and Customer Scalars

+1. modified `schema.prisma` to include additional table fields (and relationships)
+2. re-generate the schemas with `npx prisma migrate dev --name "add-vote-relation"`